RANDSUM/randsum-ts/GETTING_STARTED.md

 ---

-You can pass in a `DicePoolOptions` as the first argument.
+You can pass in a `RandsumRollOptions` as the first argument.
 While rolling standard numerical die, `sides` is the only required value, representing the number of distinct sides of the die.

 ```ts
 roll({ sides: 20 }) // Roll a single 20 sided die